 Use of medications for breast cancer risk reduction has been limited in clinical practice.
 The uptake of risk-reducing medications among 21,423 women in 26 studies was 16.3 percent in a recent meta-analysis.
 However, use among clinical populations is much lower, with estimates ranging from approximately 4 percent of women at increased risk to less than 1 percent of eligible women overall.
 Women's concerns about adverse effects and their beliefs that benefits are not worth the harms are important factors in their decisions to decline use of these medications.
 In addition, many primary care physicians are unfamiliar with tamoxifen and aromatase inhibitors because they are primarily used for breast cancer treatment.
-22

 The National Comprehensive Cancer Network (NCCN) Breast Cancer Risk Reduction Panel recommends tamoxifen (20 mg/day) as an option to reduce breast cancer risk in healthy pre and postmenopausal women 35 years of age or older, whose life expectancy is 10 years or more, and who have at least 1.7 percent 5-year risk of breast cancer as determined by the modified Gail Model, or who have had LCIS.
 The NCCN recommends tamoxifen over raloxifene for most postmenopausal women desiring non-surgical risk reduction therapy because it is more effective.
 However, consideration of toxicity may still lead to the choice of raloxifene in some women.
 If raloxifene is chosen, the NCCN Breast Cancer Risk Reduction Panel recommends use of 60 mg/day.
+The NCCN has also added exemestane and anastrozole as choices of risk-reduction agents.
+All four medications may be used in postmenopausal women, while tamoxifen is the only medication indicated for premenopausal women.